Azure AD Connect user sign-in options

 Choosing the user sign-in method for your organization

-For most organizations that just want to enable user sign-in to Office 365, SaaS applications, and other Azure AD-based resources, we recommend the default password synchronization option.
-Some organizations, however, have a particular reason that they aren't able to use this option.
-They can choose either a federated sign-in option, such as AD FS, or pass-through authentication.
-You can use the following table to help you make the right choice.
+For most organizations that just want to enable user sign-in to Office 365, SaaS applications, and other Azure AD-based resources, we recommend the default password hash synchronization option.

-With password synchronization, hashes of user passwords are synchronized from on-premises Active Directory to Azure AD.
-When passwords are changed or reset on-premises, the new passwords are synchronized to Azure AD immediately so that your users can always use the same password for cloud resources and on-premises resources.
+With password hash synchronization, hashes of user passwords are synchronized from on-premises Active Directory to Azure AD.
+When passwords are changed or reset on-premises, the new password hashes are synchronized to Azure AD immediately so that your users can always use the same password for cloud resources and on-premises resources.
 The passwords are never sent to Azure AD or stored in Azure AD in clear text.
-You can use password synchronization together with password write-back to enable self-service password reset in Azure AD.
+You can use password hash synchronization together with password write-back to enable self-service password reset in Azure AD.

-For more information, see the password synchronization article.
+For more information, see the password hash synchronization article.

 With pass-through authentication, the user’s password is validated against the on-premises Active Directory controller.
 The password doesn't need to be present in Azure AD in any form.
 This allows for on-premises policies, such as sign-in hour restrictions, to be evaluated during authentication to cloud services.